Distal Femur Thighbone Fractures of the Knee

 Open fractures often have associated damage to the surrounding muscles, tendons, and ligaments.
 Thus, they have a higher risk of complications and take a longer time to heal.

-The hamstrings and quadriceps muscles, both tend to contract and shorten when the distal femur breaks.
-In such case, the bone fragments change position and it is difficult to line up with a cast.
+The hamstrings and quadriceps muscles both tend to contract and shorten when the distal femur breaks.
+In such a case, the bone fragments change position, and it is difficult to line up with a cast.

 Distal femur fracture in which the bones are out of alignment